LandSandBoat/lsb-wiki/Sol-Refactor.md

 Does this mean we should start cramming everything into Lua indiscriminately? **No.** Lua, Luajit (our fast version of Lua), and Sol are wonderful tools, but they are not a replacement for the sheer heavy lifting power of C++, or the storage/querying power of SQL.
 This work doesn't turn on some kind of "everything should be in Lua now" switch.
 Make the same choices you would have before so that we can use these performance gains to carry the project into the future!

+## What's Next?
+The `sol_refactor` branch will become the new starting point for `canary`.
+If you're familiar with the Topaz branching strategy; `release` is our stable branch and `canary` is our "use-at-your-own-risk-beta-test" branch.
+We want to complete at least a few weeks of open testing in `canary` before we promote this refactor to `release`.
+After that, regular development will resume!

+We have a few other projects in the planning stages that should double overall zone performance again, and they aren't as drastic as this refactoring, so look forward to that :)

 ## Other Goodies
 Content contributions are now OPEN*! 🎉

 _***Please** keep in mind we're still a small crew, and one of the reasons Project Topaz folded was the stress of constantly bending over backwards to please contributors._

-This work is licensed under [GNU General Public License v3.0](https://github.com/topaz-next/topaz/blob/release/LICENSE), the same license as everything else.
-There are no additional hoops to jump through or things to worry about.
-Use it with our blessing! _(but please don't try and pass it off as your own work, we appreciate shout-outs in your patch notes <3)_

 This work enables basic Lua modules.
 If you know what you're doing, you can start writing them _today_ by overwriting cache entries.
-If you're not sure, we'll have some examples out sometime soon.
+If you're not sure, we'll have some small examples out sometime soon.

+## Licensing

+This work is licensed under [GNU General Public License v3.0](https://github.com/topaz-next/topaz/blob/release/LICENSE), the same license as everything else.
+Please use it with our blessing!